JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 - While development ongoing -> `FeatureFlag` locally available
 - Development done
   - Either toggle `FeatureFlag` in `StoreFeatureFlagProvider` and roll it out to all users at once. (typically if you have a marketing campaign attached to the feature)
-  - Either add the `FeatureFlag` to the `FirebaseFeatureFlagProvider` and gradually roll it out
+  - Or add the `FeatureFlag` to the `FirebaseFeatureFlagProvider` and gradually roll it out
 - Rollout done -> remove `FeatureFlag` and clean up unused code

-> The `RemoteFeatureFlagProvider` allows to gradually roll out finished features to users
+> The `<tool name> - FeatureFlagProvider` allows to gradually roll out finished features to users

 ### How the different providers work together
 Whenever the `RuntimeBehavior` is initialized, it will initialize all providers: